Dilray/Dilray/README.md

 - **Also**:
   - Graph WPF
   - Windows Forms
+  - Grpc

 ## 🌟 About me
-I am 20 years old, i am a student at the I. I. Vorovich Institute of Mechanics, Mathematics and Computer Science (Southern Federal University), i live and study in Rostov-on-Don, Russian Federation
+I am 21 years old, i am a student at the I. I. Vorovich Institute of Mechanics, Mathematics and Computer Science (Southern Federal University), i live and study in Rostov-on-Don, Russian Federation
 ## 📫 Contact me

 <div align="center">